CraigFreiwald/School-Records-Web-App/README.md

 # SpringBootTestWebApp
-This is a small Java web-app using Spring Boot, Maven, and HTML.
+This is a small Java web-app using Spring Boot, Maven, and HTML.Download ZIP file to use.